-We are a group of families and single adults ranging from ages nineteen to sixty.
+We are a group of families and single adults ranging from ages twenty to sixty-five.
 We live in Arlington, Winchester, Woburn, Waltham, and other Boston suburbs.
 Our occupations and backgrounds range, but we have in common our gratitude for the Good Shepherd who pulled us out of all kinds of trouble and into his flock.

 Many of us have roots in the historic restoration movement.
 Like our forefathers, we desire to be Christians only, but do not consider ourselves to be the only Christians!
 We do not align ourselves with any denomination, but desire to be united with all those who are serious about following Jesus.
 We are committed to and are actively working with our brothers and sisters around the world to advance the Kingdom of God.

 To this end, we are quite serious about studying the Word of God and obeying all of Christ's commands.
 This begins with the Great Command to love God and our neighbor, striving to live holy lives, putting into practice Jesus' teachings, and spreading the good news of the Kingdom throughout our neighborhoods, the city of Boston, and the world.
 We welcome you to fellowship with us during one of our Sunday or Wednesday meetings, or to listen to one of our Sunday lessons to learn more about us and the God we seek to love and serve.

 Here are a number of things we are striving towards.
 We are a work in progress and are grateful for God's grace and Spirit to help us along the way!